JEE/Chemistry/Periodic Table and Periodicity

 A representative Periodic Table and Periodicity problem gives data and asks for the conclusion.
 What should be done first?

-Method: identify the active concept from Atomic radius or Ionization enthalpy, then check conditions before using a formula or reaction memory.
+Method: identify the active concept from Effective nuclear charge and shielding or Atomic and ionic radius trends, then check conditions before using a formula or reaction memory.
 This is a newly written example, not a copied source question.

 Periodic Table and Periodicity — JEE Advanced trap example